Channel Tagging System

 {% hint style="warning" %}

-**Important:** Empty `llm_model_preferences` does NOT use preset defaults.
-It uses **system defaults** which may not match your channel/preset requirements.
+**Important.** Empty `llm_model_preferences` does NOT use preset defaults.
+It uses **system defaults**, which may not match your channel or preset requirements.

-For voice services, always explicitly configure LLM preferences to ensure voice-optimized models are used.
+For voice services, always configure LLM preferences explicitly to make sure voice-optimized models are used.

 {% endhint %}